Non-thermal Synchrotron Emission and Polarization Signatures during Black Hole Flux Eruptions: Summary and Discussion

 $\bullet$ A localized brightening emerges on the image plane as the flux outburst develops, corresponding to low-density, high-temperature, highly magnetized regions with higher non-thermal electron population (Sec.~\ref{sec:spatiallimage}).
 This brightening also leaves imprints on the image-integrated pattern of $|\beta_2|$ (Sec.~\ref{sec:Fullbeta2}).

-$\bullet$ Moderately anisotropic nonthermal eDF models are indistinguishable from the isotropic nonthermal one $\mP$, whereas strongly anisotropic eDFs (such as $\mB_{\upup}1$, $\mB_{\updown}1$, $\mB_{\parallel}1$) can suppress the non-thermal emissivity toward the near-axis observer and reshape the 230GHz image morphology in a way that renders them largely degenerate with the thermal model $\mT$ (Sec.~\ref{sec:effectofaniso}).
+$\bullet$ Moderate eDF anisotropy has only a minor impact on the emission profile, leaving both the flux and polarized image nearly indistinguishable from those of the isotropic nonthermal model $\mP$.
+In contrast, strongly anisotropic eDFs (such as $\mB_{\upup}1$, $\mB_{\updown}1$, $\mB_{\parallel}1$) can misalign the peak emission direction with the line of sight, thereby suppressing nonthermal emission toward the near-axis observer; as a result, the 230 GHz image morphology becomes largely degenerate with that of the thermal model $\mT$ (Sec.~\ref{sec:effectofaniso}).

 $\bullet$ The linear-polarization fraction in the thermal model ($\mT$) increases during eruption due to reduced density and optical depth, whereas that in the hybrid model ($\mP$) decreases, as enhanced non-thermal emissivity raises the local optical depth, producing strong dichroic depolarization (Sec.~\ref{sec:evolution}).